github/codeql/docs/language/learn-ql/java/source-locations.rst

 Further reading
 ---------------

--  Find out how specific classes in the AST are represented in the standard library for Java: :doc:`AST class reference <ast-class-reference>`.
+-  Find out how specific classes in the AST are represented in the standard library for Java: :doc:`Classes for working with Java code <ast-class-reference>`.
 -  Find out more about QL in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ and `QL language specification <https://help.semmle.com/QL/ql-spec/language.html>`__.